The FDA authorizes Moderna and J&J COVID vaccine boosters

 The Food and Drug Administration authorized booster doses of the COVID-19 vaccines made by Moderna and Johnson & Johnson following unanimous votes by a committee of independent advisers backing the boosters last week.

-In a related decision, the FDA also authorized boosters that differ from the vaccine originally used to immunize people against COVID-19.
+In a related decision, the FDA also authorized boosters that differ from the vaccine originally used to immunize a person against COVID-19.
 So, for instance, a person who got a Johnson & Johnson vaccine could receive one from Moderna or Pfizer-BioNTech as a booster.

 The regulatory moves open the gate for boosters to be used more widely.
-In September, FDA authorized a booster for the Pfizer-BioNTech COVID-19 vaccine.
+In September, the FDA authorized a booster dose of the Pfizer COVID-19 vaccine.

-"The available data suggest waning immunity in some populations who are fully vaccinated," said Acting FDA Commissioner Janet Woodcock in a statement.
+"The available data suggest waning immunity in some populations who are fully vaccinated," said the FDA's acting commissioner, Dr. Janet Woodcock, in a statement.
 "The availability of these authorized boosters is important for continued protection against COVID-19 disease."

-A study of the mix-and-match approach funded by the National Institutes of Health found no safety concerns using different vaccines as a boost.
+A study of the mix-and-match approach, funded by the National Institutes of Health, found no safety concerns in using a different vaccine as a booster.
 The boosts with a mixed vaccine combination were at least as good in stimulating antibodies as matched vaccines, the study found, and in some cases the mixed approach appeared much better.

-By blessing the use of a mixed vaccine combination, the FDA makes it easier to give booster shots in nursing homes where residents haven't all received the same original immunizations.
+By blessing the use of a mixed vaccine combination, the FDA makes it easier to give booster shots in nursing homes where residents haven't all received the same original vaccines.

-"From a public health perspective, there's a clear need in some situations for some individuals to receive a different vaccine," said Dr. Amanda Cohn, chief medical officer at the CDC's National Center for Immunizations and Respiratory Diseases, during the FDA meeting Friday.
+"From a public health perspective, there's a clear need in some situations for some individuals to receive a different vaccine," said Dr. Amanda Cohn, chief medical officer at the CDC's National Center for Immunization and Respiratory Diseases, during an FDA meeting Friday.

 Dr. Mark Sawyer, a committee member from Rady Children's Hospital in San Diego, cited ease of access under the mix-and-match approach during the committee's deliberations.
 "I'm sold already," he said, "and that's because I agree completely with Dr. Cohn's comments that we need flexibility and improved access for everybody, which the flexibility of being able to mix and match will allow."

-The Moderna authorization covers a booster for people who were immunized with the company's two-shot vaccine at least six months beforehand and are 65 years and older, 18 to 64 and at high risk of severe COVID-19 or are in the same age group and whose work or institutional exposure puts them at high COVID-19 risk.
+The Moderna authorization covers a booster for people who were immunized with the company's two-shot vaccine at least six months beforehand and who are 65 years or older, are 18 to 64 and at high risk of severe COVID-19 or are in the same age group and whose work or institutional exposure puts them at high COVID-19 risk.

 The authorization comes after a committee of advisers to the FDA voted 19-0 in support of the booster last Thursday.
-The scope of the Moderna authorization matches the one FDA gave to Pfizer-BioNTech COVID-19 booster doses in September.
+The scope of the Moderna authorization matches the one the FDA gave to Pfizer COVID-19 booster doses in September.

 One difference: Moderna's COVID-19 vaccine booster is half the dose of the initial shots used in its two-shot vaccination — 50 micrograms of mRNA versus 100 micrograms per each initial shot.
 The Pfizer vaccine uses a third identical dose.

-The FDA also authorized a booster dose of the J&J vaccine at least two months after initial immunization for people 18 and older.
-A study published by the CDC in September that showed the J&J vaccine had effectiveness of around 68% in keeping people out of the hospital for COVID-19 compared with more than 90% for Moderna's vaccine and about 77% for the Pfizer-BioNTech after about four months.
+The FDA also authorized a booster dose of the Johnson & Johnson vaccine at least two months after initial immunization for people 18 and older.
+A study published by the CDC in September showed that the J&J vaccine had an effectiveness of around 68% in keeping people out of the hospital for COVID-19 compared with more than 90% for Moderna's vaccine and about 77% for the Pfizer vaccine after about four months.

 Several committee members noted that people were getting booster doses and using a mix-and-match approach on their own.